tasmota/docs/installation/Flashing.md

 Optionally, you may want to back up the device manufacturer's firmware.
 To do so, you must use esptool.
 Refer to the [instructions below](#optional-backup-firmware).

 ## Tasmotizer!
-Tasmotizer! is specifically designed for use with Tasmota with an easy to use GUI and uses [esptool.py](https://github.com/espressif/esptool) for flashing.
+Tasmotizer! is specifically designed for use with Tasmota with an easy to use GUI and [esptool.py](https://github.com/espressif/esptool) under the hood.

-Download the [latest release](https://github.com/tasmota/tasmotizer/releases) for your platform (currently only Windows).
-Double click the downloaded file and it'll start, no installation required.
-Simple and fast...
+Download the [latest release](https://github.com/tasmota/tasmotizer/releases) for your platform, double click the downloaded file and it'll start, no installation required.
+It is time to Tasmotize!

 ![Tasmotizer UI](../_media/tasmotizer1.png ":no-zoom")